-The Resident Engineer will inspect and certify the proposed concrete plant in accordance with Section 414.03.A of the Standard Specifications, and submit this information to the Materials Division.
+The Resident Engineer will inspect and certify the proposed concrete plant in accordance with Section 414.03.A of the Standard Specifications and submit this information to the Materials Division.
+Refer to Section 509.02.C.2 of this Manual for additional details regarding the plant inspection.
+A written response accepting the plants must be sent to the Contractor and kept in the project file.

 If a portable plant is mobilized to the Project, the Resident Engineer must notify the Oklahoma Department of Environmental Quality (ODEQ) and the Materials Division in accordance with Section 509.02.B.2 of this Manual.
 The purpose of the notice is to ensure that the plant(s) are properly permitted and inspected for emissions by ODEQ, and that they are accurately tracked within ODOT's databases.